Causes, Effects and Solutions to Mining Pollution

 Technological advancement has a serious role to play in mining pollution.
 Before the advent of technology, miners had to resort to conventional methods of extracting mined materials from the ore, and these methods had little to no effect on the environment.

-Now, another area that requires an increase in mining activities is the production of materials like cell phones, automobiles, and some other products.
-These products rely heavily on materials found in the earth, such as copper, silver, gold, and platinum, to name a few.
+Plus, items like cell phones, automobiles, and other products have also been a great contributor to mining.
+That’s because these products rely heavily on materials found in the earth, such as copper, silver, gold, and platinum, to name a few.

 The more technology advances, the more we’ll have to mine the ground for more materials, and it gets worse that these materials have no close substitutes.